 What About The Butter?

-Drizzle it over your fresh from the toaster oven baked corn on the cob, squeeze on a lime wedge or two and grab some napkins!
+Whatever toppings you choose, slather them on your freshly baked corn on the cob, squeeze a lime wedge or two over top and grab some napkins!

 Mmmm…so messy but oh so delicious!